-How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips
+How to Optimize A Google Grant Account: Top Tips & Mistakes

-By not understanding Google Grant optimization, many nonprofits miss out on the incredible opportunities the Google Ad Grants program provides every day.
+By not understanding Google Grant optimization, many nonprofits miss out on the incredible opportunities the Google Ad Grants program provides nonprofits.

 - Follow the Appropriate Google Grant Account Structure.